 $ git clone https://github.com/SwissDataScienceCenter/renku.git $ cd renku/helm-chart

 pipenv for managing your virtual python environment.
 Install

 $ pipenv install --dev

-Deploy tiller and the NGINX ingress controller¶
+Deploy the NGINX ingress controller¶

 Build and pull all necessary charts¶

 $ helm repo add renku https://swissdatasciencecenter.github.io/helm-charts $ pipenv run chartpress $ helm dep update renku

 We use a service called localhost.run to expose the platform by establishing an ssh tunnel.

 This will start the tunnel and display your hostname of the style

 http://<some-name>.lhr.domains.
 In subsequent steps this domain